 Book Martin Roesch: “Cancer as a Chance.
 Sourcing into the Unconscious.
 A negotiation guide with death” – Nov 2022 – book 515 pages; 70 case reports.

-unfortunatly so far only in German language; engl. version forthcoming Spring 2025
+unfortunatly so far only in German language; engl. version forthcoming summer 2025

 2023 ” Can Regression Therapies contribute to Healing even in Chronical Diseases